cla-cif/RPS-Lizard-Spock/README.md

 - __Header__

-  - The Header contains the name of the game (Rock Paper Scissors Lizard Spock), the challenge (Who gets to 10 first?) and the links to the 'Support' page, called by the message "Psst!
+  - The Header contains the name of the game (Rock Paper Scissors Lizard Spock), the challenge (Who gets to 10 first?) and the link to the 'Support' page, called by the message "Psst!
 Click me".
 The header bar is fixed to the top, the page is not scrollable and intended to fit the viewheight.
 The header's text is white on a blue background.

 ![Header](https://github.com/cla-cif/RPS-Lizard-Spock/blob/main/assets/screenshots/header.png)